Fundamental Data On REITs In COVID-19 Environment

 The big exposures are specialty (basically means towers and data centers), residential (apartments and manufactured housing) and industrial.
 Office and healthcare are roughly equal with retail with 8.9% and 8.0%, respectively.

 The other troubled area in REITs is hotels, but this is just 2.6% of the index.
 Hotel REITs do not show up on the list of rent collection numbers in April because their issue is that they simply do not have any significant revenue to collect.
-Most hotels are either closed or operating at barebones occupancy in the vicinity of 10%-40%.
+Most hotels are either closed or operating at bare-bones occupancy in the vicinity of 10%-40%.

 Given the sector weightings, we can approximate the fundamental damage to REITs.